LifeOfRAD/LifeOfRAD/README.md

 - 👋 Hi, I’m @LifeOfRAD
 - 👀 I’m interested in Minecraft
-- 🌱 I’m currently learning to code an addon for SlimeFun
 - 📫 How to reach me Discord @LifeOfRAD#1999

 <!---